 BC Mental Health & Substance Use Services is leading the work to bring the regional health authorities and the First Nations Health Authority (FNHA) together to address the ten recommendations by 2019.

-BC Mental Health & Substance Use Services has been working with a provincial steering committee to implement the recommended improvements since the Fall 2016.
-An advisory group with representatives from the Ministry of Health, regional health authorities, FNHA and people with lived experience has been working collaboratively to:
+BC Mental Health & Substance Use Services, in collaboration with the provincial steering committee, has completed the response to the Auditor General's Report.
+An advisory group with representatives from the Ministry of Health, regional health authorities, FNHA and people with lived experience produced the following documents:

 - Tertiary care framework

 - Framework for clients with multiple and complex needs